billchurch/PiCA/internal/config/README.md

 This package provides a unified configuration system for PiCA with support for:

-1. Command-line flags
+1. Command-line flags (highest priority)
 2. Environment variables
 3. Configuration files (JSON/TOML)
-4. Default values
+4. Default values (lowest priority)

+The package also handles validation of configuration values to ensure required fields are present and values are properly formatted.

 ## Basic Usage